-The Solvency and Financial Condition Report (SFCR) of Credendo Excess & Surety (hereafter 'Credendo XS' or the 'Company') has been prepared according to the requirements of the Solvency II legislation as laid down in the Commission Delegated Regulation 2015/35 and the Belgian Law on the Statute and Supervision of Insurance and Reinsurance Undertakings of 13 March 2016.
+The Solvency and Financial Condition Report (SFCR) of Credendo Guarantees & Specialty Risks (hereafter 'Credendo GSR or the 'Company') has been prepared according to the requirements of the Solvency II legislation as laid down in the Commission Delegated Regulation 2015/35 (amended by 2019/981) and the Belgian Law on the Statute and Supervision of Insurance and Reinsurance Undertakings of 13 March 2016.
 The SFCR follows the structure as set out in Annex XX of the Commission Delegated Regulation 2015/35 and discloses the narrative and quantitative information referred to in Articles 292 to 298 of that Regulation.